primer/css/docs/content/components/truncate.md

 </strong>
 ```

-The maximum width of the truncated text can be changed by overriding the `max-width` of `.css-truncate-target`.
+You can override the maximum width of the truncated text with an inline `style` attribute:

 ```html live
 Some text with a